Kursk submarine disaster: Rumours among family members

 Early on Sunday morning, 13 August, at the Vidyaevo Naval Base, rumours began to circulate among family members of Kursks crew that something was wrong.
 A telephone operator handled an unusual volume of calls and overheard that a submarine was in trouble and the boat's name.
 As the base was very small, news spread quickly.
 Wives and family members exchanged news, but information was scarce.
-Because Kursk was regarded as unsinkable, family members wished to discount the worst of the rumors.
-They hoped that Kursk was merely experiencing a temporary communication problem.
 The deputy base commander assured the women that the headquarters office was half empty and that the officers present were just "passing the time."

 Foreign assistance refused

 On the afternoon of the explosion, before the Kremlin had been informed of the submarine's sinking, U.S. National Security Adviser Sandy Berger and Defense Secretary William Cohen were told that Kursk had sunk.
-Once officially informed, the British government, along with France, Germany, Israel, Italy, and Norway, offered help, and the United States offered the use of one of its two deep submergence rescue vehicles, but the Russian government refused all foreign assistance.
+Once officially informed, the British government, along with France, Germany, Israel, Italy, and Norway, offered help, and the United States offered the use of one of its two DSRVs, but the Russian government refused all foreign assistance.
 Minister of Defence Igor Sergeyev told the American Embassy that the rescue was well under way.
 The Russian Navy told reporters that a rescue was imminent.